genomaths/seqalignments/README.md

 The list of alignment fasta files are given in the files named hiv1_aligned_files.RData and hiv1_aligned_files.txt

-The sequences, from all the HIV-1 genes, are from 2012 to 2018.
+The protein-coding DNA sequences, from all the HIV-1 genes, were isolated from patients, covering the year from 2007 to 2018.